fbpx

 Sometimes you gotta go big and grand and over-the-top, we get it.
 In the case of Sirmione’s historic city center, that’s when you book a room at the 5-star luxury property, the Villa Cortine Palace Hotel.
 As the name suggests, this hotel was first a villa and then converted into a hotel in the 1950s.

 Its location at the end of the Sirmione peninsula means it has gorgeous views of Lake Garda that provide direct access to the famous thermal waters and a private beach.
-We’re fans of it not only for the service and old-world charm but because the grounds of the sprawling 12-acre property are jaw-dropping.
+We’re fans of it for the service and old-world charm and because the sprawling 12-acre property grounds are jaw-dropping.

 Chic and Central Hotel: Hotel Eden

-This 4-star hotel is the easiest hotel to get to in the historic center of Sirmione because it’s just a few strides inside the walled city center.
+This 4-star hotel is the most accessible in the historic center of Sirmione because it’s just a few strides inside the walled city center.
 But that alone is not a reason to stay here!
 Its lakefront terrace, gorgeous views, easy beach access, and central location, however, very much are!

 For Modern Vibes: Aqva Boutique Hotel